For people new to the subject, here's some background on where we're at.

 Throughout human history, intimate relationships and family structures have sometimes been openly non-monogamous.
 In some cultures these traditions have served well, and such traditions continue in some deep-rooted and indigenous cultures today.
 More often, however, non-monogamous social structures have enabled the powerful to oppress the weak, in particular by enabling a few powerful men to rule over many women – leaving the women with little agency and thin resources and other men with little chance of ever finding a life mate.
 In the West in particular, such polygamy has long been outlawed or discouraged partly to reduce the effects of these abuses.

 Meanwhile, more egalitarian multi-relationships – freely conceived among all parties, with mutual consent and respect – have long been present to some degree.
-However, these have usually stayed deeply hidden outside of a few bohemian and artistic subcultures.
+However, these usually stayed deeply hidden outside of a few bohemian and artistic subcultures.

 In recent years, many more people have been creating such models for relationships and shared intimacy.
-Especially in the West – where the freedom and dignity of people to create their own lives is widely respected, and where women have achieved equality with men at least in principle – a striking development is now under way: People are creating successful, happy, intimate romantic and/or sexual relationships in groups of three, four or more, or in networks more loosely connected, with the full knowledge and free consent of everyone involved.
+Especially in the West – where the freedom and dignity of people to create their own lives is widely respected, and where women have achieved equality with men at least in principle – a striking development is now under way: People are creating successful, happy, intimate romantic and/or sexual relationships in groups of three, four, or more, or in networks more loosely connected, with the full knowledge and free consent of everyone involved.
 It's called polyamory, and it comes in many forms: from informal networks of friends and lovers, to closer "polycules," to poly families that are group marriages in everything but legal recognition.
 Polyamory itself is one type in a broader category of relationships that social scientists call consensual non-monogamy (CNM).

 In the United States and Canada, for instance, recent surveys consistently indicate that about 4 or 5 percent of adults are currently in some form of consensually non-monogamous relationship, and that about 20 percent have been so at some time in their lives.
 These numbers vary surprisingly little across income, class, race, geographical area, education level, and religion.
-Modern poly families raising children have now been followed and studied across 25 years or more, and all indications are that the kids thrive and grow up at least as successfully as kids in traditional families of matching socioeconomic status.
+Modern, egalitarian poly families raising children have now been followed and studied across 25 years or more, and all indications are that the kids thrive and grow up at least as successfully as kids in traditional families of matching socioeconomic status.

 While the polyamory and CNM communities have many millions of people from every walk of life, many of us remain misunderstood, misjudged and discriminated against by those who still believe that society should control who and how people love, and that intimate relationships of more than two are wrong or cannot work.